CALL FOR SUBMISSIONS

-The program is designed to engage children in the art-making process under the guidance of an artist.
-Drawing inspiration from the MFA’s collection the selected artist will plan and lead an art project with children between the ages of six and twelve.
-The final product will be a collaborative work of art, reflecting the voices and ideas of participating children, and will be exhibited in the Edward H. Linde Gallery (168) in the Linde Family Wing for Contemporary Art for up to six calendar months.
+The program is designed to engage children in the art-making process under the guidance of an experienced artist.
+Drawing inspiration from the MFA’s collection the selected artist plans and leads an art project with children between the ages of six and twelve.
+The final product is a collaborative work of art, reflecting the voices and ideas of participating children, and is exhibited in the Edward H. Linde Gallery (168) in the Linde Family Wing for Contemporary Art for up to six calendar months.

 LEAD ARTIST INVOLVEMENT

 The MFA provides a stipend of $25,000 to the selected artist and a budget of $5,000 for materials.
 The Lead Artist works with MFA staff and collections, and is recognized across all exhibition promotional materials including postcards and the MFA website.
-The Artist should be available for planning starting in August 2020, and art sessions with children starting in September 2020.
-All sessions must conclude by April 2021 as the exhibition grand opening is planned for May 2022.
-The Artist works with MFA staff to schedule four to six visits, lasting approximately 2.5 hours with each of the twelve organizations.
-Visits occur sometime between 3:00 to 8:00 pm at the MFA and community centers during after school hours.
+The Artist should be available for planning starting in August 2021, and art sessions with children starting in September 2021.
+All sessions must conclude by April 2022 as the exhibition grand opening is planned for May 2022.
+The Artist works with MFA staff to schedule four to six visits, lasting approximately 2.5 hours, with each of the twelve organizations.
+Visits typically take place between the hours of 3 pm and 8 pm at the MFA and community centers during after school hours.
 The Artist may also choose to have some live, online classes with students, however a minimum of two sessions per organization must be held in person.
 The role of the Lead Artist is to guide the children and choreograph the collaborative work of art into its final exhibited shape.

-Along with support from the Community Arts Initiative administrative staff in the Learning and Community Engagement department.
-The MFA employs a Liaison for each of the community centers, the MFA liaisons are familiar with the MFA's collections.
-MFA Liaisons assist the Lead Artist during each session at both the museum and community center.
+Along with support from the Community Arts Initiative administrative staff in the Learning and Community Engagement division.
+The MFA employs a Liaison for each of the community centers.
+MFA liaisons are familiar with the Museum’s collections and assist the Lead Artist during each session at the Museum, community centers, and online.
 Community center art directors are also available to assist during sessions.
 MFA staff from the curatorial, exhibitions, and facilities departments support the exhibition installation.

-The museum will purchase materials used in the project and assist in installation of completed project.
+The Museum purchases all materials used in the project and assists in installation of completed project.
 All materials purchased are the property of the MFA.